Zee159/coachflux/README.md

 # CoachFlux MVP

-A B2B leadership reflection platform built on Convex with deterministic flows, strict guardrails, and low hallucination risk.
+A GROW coaching platform built on Convex with deterministic flows, strict guardrails, and low hallucination risk.

 ## Features